bryce-seefieldt/documentation/style-guide.md

 > // loc is permitted to be start() or end().
 >  iterator insertNode(iterator loc, const T& data);
 * Identify unstated details not included in name; e.g. unit of measurement
-  double rectangleHeight; // the height of the rectangle in cm
+>  double rectangleHeight; // the height of the rectangle in cm
-* Avoid redundant comments
+* Avoid redundant comments.
     - It is not necessary to comment every operation in the code.
     - Focus on the unstated and high-level intention and avoid commenting straightforward behaviour.
-    for(int i=0;i<10;i++){        //this is a for loop, it runs 10 times
+>   for(int i=0;i<10;i++){        //this is a for loop, it runs 10 times
-        x = x+1;                  //add 1 to x
+>       x = x+1;             //add 1 to x
-        y = y-1;                  //subtract 1 from y
+>       y = y-1;             //subtract 1 from y
-    }
+>   }

 ### Naming conventions
 #### Functions and Variables